paulokmatos/paulokmatos/README.md

 <h1 align="center">Hi 👋, I'm Paulo</h1>
-<h3 align="center">A passionate for programming and solve problems and a Vue/Linux Entusiast</h3>
+<h3 align="center">A passionate for programming and solve problems and a Linux Entusiast</h3>

 - 🔎 I’m currently working as **Front-End Trainee on Mundo Publico Solutions**